Seagate/cortx-hare/rfc/7/README.md

 ## Failure Handling

-### EVENT: IOS disk failure
+### EVENT: data disk fails

-REACTION (EES):
-Device failures are implicitly handled by the hardware for EES.
-So Consul-kv need not maintain device hierarchy and corresponding states.
+REACTION: Device failures are implicitly handled by the hardware.

+### [post-EES] EVENT: data disk fails

+DETECTED BY: `m0d` (Mero IO service) or SSPL

+REACTION: `m0d` or SSPL sends "device failure" message to `hax`.

-REACTION (POST-EES): State of the corresponding device is updated in consul-kv.
+REACTION: State of the corresponding device is updated in the Consul KV.

-CHAIN REACTION (POST-EES):
+CHAIN REACTION:
-- Mero disks are added to consul-kv.
-- Disk Failure is reported to hax by Mero or by SSPL.
-- Hax updates the corresponding disk state in consul-kv.
+- `hax` updates state of the corresponding device in the Consul KV.
-- Hare takes relevant action, e.g. trigger smartctl tests or notify cluster about disk failure.
+- Consul watch handler (provided by Hare) takes relevant XXX-TBD action.
+  E.g., it could trigger `smartctl`.

 ### EVENT: IOS crashes